 Statistics show that dogs who are spayed and neutered have less of a tendency to roam, and are less aggressive toward other dogs.

 Dog bites are on the rise all across America.
-Sadly, children are often the victims of these attacks and being bitten by a dog can affect them for the rest of their lives.
+Sadly, children are often the victims of these attacks.
 Once bitten by a dog, they may develop a fear that may make it difficult to be around dogs in general.
 It is important to remember that any dog can bite, even beloved pets.
 Extreme care should be taken around dogs, especially those you do not know.
 Remember to socialize and care for your own dog to avoid being responsible for a dog bite attack.
 If you or someone you know has been a victim of a dog bite attack, please feel free to contact us for more information.
 We would be happy to assist you and answer any questions.